iamacarpet/go-win64api/README.md

 # GoLang Windows API Wrappers
 ## For System Info / User Management.
 For an internal project, this is a set of wrappers for snippets of the Windows API.

 Tested and developed for Windows 10 x64.

+All functions that return useful data, do so in the form of JSON exportable structs.

+These structs are available in the shared library, "github.com/iamacarpet/go-win64api/shared"

 ### Process List
 ```go